Goran Knežević: Political career

 Knežević became mayor of Zrenjanin municipality in 2004, and was re-elected in 2008.

 On 1 October 2008 Knežević was interrogated by Serbian police on suspicion that he was involved in "construction mafia" - helping individuals from organized crime circles launder money by investing it in construction and real-estate development.

-On 1 April 2009 the D.S.
-Mayor was charged with Abuse of Office.
+On 1 April 2009 the DS Mayor was charged with Abuse of Office.
 The Special Prosecution states that the Zrenjanin municipal budget suffered damages to the amount of EUR 1.6mn, as a result.

 On 23 April 2009 he was dismissed as a Mayor, since he was in custody since 1 October 2008.
 He was released from custody on 4 November 2009.

 On 11 August 2016, Knežević took the office of the Minister of Economy of Serbia, replacing Željko Sertić on that position.

 In February 2017, the Prime Minister of Serbia Aleksandar Vučić decided to run for the 2017 Serbian presidential elections.
 He won the elections in the first round and was sworn as the President of Serbia on 31 May 2017.
 Weeks later, he gave mandate to Ana Brnabić to form the governmental cabinet.
 On 29 June 2017, the cabinet of Ana Brnabić was formed, with Knežević keeping his office.